e-lupo/LANCER-Bloodmoney-Merc-Board/README.md

 # LANCER Bloodmoney Merc Board

-A terminal-styled web application for managing and viewing LANCER Bloodmoney Merc postings.
-Features password-gated access with separate client and admin interfaces.
+A terminal-styled web application for managing LANCER RPG missions and your mercenary company.
+Features password-protected access with separate client and admin interfaces for managing jobs, base modules, factions, pilots, and currency (Manna).

 ## How to Run Locally
 0. **You will need Node Package Manager (NPM) and therefore Node.js to use this.**